 - Measure the effectiveness of fundraising campaigns over time

-Budgeting might help your nonprofit in other ways, too, depending on the unique role it serves.
-Regardless, it's always a good idea to track where your money comes from and how you spend it.
+Budgeting might also help your nonprofit in other ways, depending on its unique role.
+Regardless, tracking where your money comes from and how you spend it is always a good idea to follow the best practices below.

 Every nonprofit leader wishes they had unlimited funding to fulfill their missions.
-That isn't going to happen.
-In fact, you'll get better results by accepting reality so you can set achievable financial goals.
+Still, NPO leaders know that the path to success is achieved by accepting reality in order to set achievable financial goals.

 Keep Goals Reasonable

-How can you learn to set and reach sensible financial goals?
-Start by looking at your income from previous years.
-If you raised $1 million last year, you almost certainly won't raise $5 million this year.
-You can increase your target amount, but keep it within reason.
-Anything over a 10% increase is probably too ambitious.
+Setting and reaching realistic financial goals involves steps most NPO leaders will find intuitive.
+Start by looking at your income from previous years for guidance on what to expect for the current and coming financial years.
+If you raised $1 million last year, you are unlikely to raise $5 million this year.
+You can increase your target amount, but it is best to be conservative in estimating funding growth.
+Anything over a 10% increase is probably ambitious.

 You also need to consider how you will reach the goals you set.
 If you have donors you can rely on for financial support, keep them engaged so they continue sending you money.
-The same goes for any private and government grants you've gotten in the past.
+The same goes for any previous private and government grants you've gotten.

 Grow Your Funding Sources

-Don't forget to explore new fundraising opportunities, though.
+Don't forget to explore new fundraising opportunities.
 Could you partner with local businesses?
 Would a new marketing campaign reach more donors?

 Zero-Based Budgeting